 If you don’t feel comfortable with these steps, you might want to avoid the iOS 11 beta.

-If you only own one iOS device we recommend finding another “test device” before Apple releases the iOS 11 beta.
+If you only own one iOS device, and you really want to test iOS 11, we recommend finding another “test device” before Apple releases the public beta.

-In its FAQ for the public Beta Software Program, Apple makes two recommendations that we strongly agree with.
+In its FAQ for the public Beta Software Program, Apple makes two recommendations:

 - Install only on non-production devices that are not business critical.